openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

      ```

-### List person name subresource
+### List person name

 * List all the person name subresource corresponding to a `target_person_uuid`.
-Returns a `404 Not Found` status if person name not exists.
-If user not logged in to perform this action, a `401 unauthorized` status returned.
+Returns `404 Not Found` status if the person does not exist.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
+status is returned.

 ```console
 GET /person/:target_person_uuid/name
 ```

-* List all the person name subresource by it's `UUID` and corresponding to a `target_person_uuid`.
-Returns a `404 Not Found` status if person name not exists.
-If user not logged in to perform this action, a `401 unauthorized` status returned.
+* List the person name by it's `UUID` and corresponding to a `target_person_uuid`.
+Returns `404 Not Found` status if the person does not exist.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
+status is returned.

 ```console
 GET /person/:target_person_uuid/name/:target_name_uuid